Caring Dads: Helping Fathers Value Their Children

 Rated/Reviewed by Evidence Based Registries:

-Scott K., Francis K., Crooks, C, Kelly T. 2006.
+Scott K., Francis K., Crooks, C, Kelly T. 2018, 3rd edition.
 Caring Dads: Helping fathers value their children.
 Victoria, BC: Trafford Publishing.